High energy demand – high materiality

 - Ecological impact: optimal energy usage, including reliance on renewable sources, counteracts negative impacts on the environment and reduces CO2 emissions.
 This is a task to which the EU has committed intensely.
 And so has EVVA, as evidenced by the goals at the end of this page;

-Emissions have been newly defined as “material”
+Emissions have been defined as “material”

 EVVA’s measures for “energy & emissions” flow into a clear short-, medium-, and long-term targets (which you can read more about at the end of this page) as well as two guiding principles of our environmental policy: “use resources sparingly” and “avoid emissions and waste as far as possible”.
-EVVA continuously informs stakeholders about the company’s sustainability targets and milestones (e.g., through newsletters, employee and partner magazines, events, etc.).
+EVVA continuously informs stakeholders about the company’s sustainability targets and milestones (e.g., through newsletters, employee magazines, events, etc.).

 100% green electricity